 AACR-Conquer Cancer®, the ASCO Foundation Young Investigator Award for Translational Cancer Research

-The AACR-Conquer Cancer®, the ASCO Foundation Young Investigator Award for Translational Cancer Research provides funding to promising investigators to encourage and promote quality research in clinical oncology.
+The AACR-Conquer Cancer®, the ASCO Foundation Young Investigator Award for Translational Cancer Research provides funding to promising investigators to encourage and promote quality research in translational oncology.
 The purpose of this jointly-supported award is to fund a physician-scientist during the transition from a fellowship program to a faculty appointment.
 Research projects are restricted to translational cancer research.

 The award provides $50,000 over one year for expenses related to the research project.
 A partial amount of funds may be designated for non-personnel expenses, such as research/laboratory supplies, equipment, publication charges for manuscripts that pertain directly to the funded project, and other research expenses.

 Program Guidelines and Application Instructions are available in PDF format.

 Research projects may be in any area of translational cancer research.

 At the start of the grant term on July 1, 2024, applicants must:

 - Be in the last two years of their final subspecialty training and within ten years of obtaining their medical degree. (i.e., degree cannot have been conferred before July 1, 2014; the formal date of receipt of doctoral degree is the date the degree was conferred, as indicated on their diploma and/or transcript).